mozilla/shield-studies-addon-template/TESTPLAN.md

     Test fails IF:

     - there is no bar.
-    - elements are not correct or are not displayed
+    - elements are not correct or are not displaye

 2. UI functionality: VOTE